List of foreign electoral interventions: 1980 election (by Soviet Union)

 According to details provided in the Mitrokhin Archive, the KGB covertly supported the Social Democratic Party of Germany in the 1980 election.

+1987 election (by East Germany)

+The Socialist Unity Party of Germany called the German Communist Party to approach the Social Democratic Party of Germany.

 2017 election (by Turkey)

 In August 2017, Turkish president Recep Tayyip Erdoğan called for all his "countrymen" in Germany to vote against the CDU/CSU, the SPD and the Green Party in the upcoming German federal election.
 Erdoğan called these parties, as well as German Chancellor Angela Merkel, "enemies of Turkey".
 Merkel condemned these statements, and responded that all Germans had to right to vote freely without foreign meddling in the electoral process.
 German foreign minister Sigmar Gabriel affirmed Erdoğan's segments were an "unprecedented act of interference in the sovereignty of our country."
 There are at least 4 million people of Turkish origin in Germany, most of whom customarily align with the SPD or the Green Party politically.

+2024 election (by Turkey)

+The Democratic Alliance for Diversity and Awakening was accused of being a branch of Turkey's Justice and Development Party.
+Christoph de Vries stated that the party allows Turkish president Recep Tayyip Erdoğan to gain political influence in Germany.
+President of the Innenministerkonferenz Michael Stübgen stated that "such party will act exclusively in the interests of its Turkish mother party, and that does not fit into the German party landscape."

+2025 election (by United States)

+Friedrich Merz who was the expected winner, criticised Elon Musk for publicly endorsing the Alternative for Germany calling it "intrusive and domineering" and that he cannot remember a similar scenario in which a Western democracy tried to influence an election of an ally.
+SPD leader Saskia Esken stated that "anyone who tries to influence our election from abroad […] whether the influence is state-organized from Russia or through the concentrated financial and media power of Elon Musk and his billionaire friends on the Springer board, must expect our strong resistance."

 Greece

 1958 election (by United States and Soviet Union)

 During the 1958 election, the CIA "spent large sums of money" on a "wide variety of strategies" in order to covertly support the National Radical Union (ERE).

 In an exclusive interview with To Vima, Soviet leader Nikita Khrushchev heavily criticized NATO and claimed that NATO was preventing the resolution of the Cyprus conflict and that the "colonialists" were trying to impose an illegitimate constitution and partition on Cyprus.
 He also claimed that NATO leaders planned to install nuclear missiles on Greek soil, which would endanger Greek citizens in the event of a nuclear war.
 This interview was considered by Konstantinos Karamanlis to be overt electoral interference in favour of anti-NATO parties like EDA and the Progressive Agricultural Democratic Union (PADE).